-This restaurant books out quickly so make sure to put in your reservation well ahead of time.
-We enjoyed both of our experiences at the restaurant and would highly recommend it for an excellent dinner out in Waikiki.
+This restaurant books out quickly so make sure to put in your reservation well ahead of time – either by calling +1 808-921-4600 or finding a table through OpenTable.
+We enjoyed both of our experiences at the restaurant and would highly recommend it for an excellent beachfront dinner out in Waikiki.

 The Moana Surfrider regularly hosts special events and performances, usually on Friday evenings or over the weekend.
 The first Saturday we were there was the annual Mangoes at the Moana event, where mango producers showcase the tropical fruit in food demonstrations and workshops and local celebrity chefs create delicious mango recipes that visitors can sample (with ticket purchase or by plate).

 I went back for seconds of the lamb and mango dumpling by Chef Lee Anne Wong of Koko Head Cafe – delicious!